luxolytics/digital_ocean_dynamic_ip/README.md

 # how
 - Have Digital Ocean manage your domain records for the domain you want to use (it's free)
 - Set the TTL for your A records to 300 (5 minutes)
-- Create Digital Ocean personal access token with "write" capabilities (API > Tokens/keys)
+- Create a Digital Ocean personal access token with "write" capabilities (API > Tokens/keys)
 - Copy the python script on your server
 - Replace "YOUR_OAUTH_TOKEN" with your personal access token from Digital Ocean
 - Replace "MYDOMAIN.COM" with your own top level domain